rahulkmishra/incrLaSVM/README.md

 Usages:
 ========
-Complete usage details can be displayed by invoking the executables.
+Complete usage details can be displayed by invoking the corresponding executables.